Non-minimally Coupled Running Curvaton for DESI-preferred Dynamical Dark Energy and Hubble Tension: Introduction

 Furthermore, we rigorously check the stability of the model.
 By mapping our action to the general Horndeski scalar-tensor theory \cite{Horndeski:1974wa, Deffayet:2011gz, Kobayashi:2011nu}, we confirm that the sound speed of scalar perturbations remains positive ($c_s^2 = 1$), guaranteeing that the model is free from gradient instabilities despite the effective phantom equation of state.
 The local effect of modified gravity is screened due to the high-density environment of the Solar System \cite{Ye:2024ywg}.

 The paper is organized as follows: Section \ref{the model} outlines the non-minimally coupled Running Curvaton model.
 Section \ref{early universe consistency} demonstrates the preservation of early-universe perturbation predictions via parameter re-tuning.
-Section \ref{late time constraints} analyzes the late-time evolution, deriving the effective equation of state and confronting the model with DESI constraints and stability requirements.
+Section \ref{late time constraints} analyzes the late-time evolution, deriving the effective equation of state and confronting the model with DESI constraints and stability requirements, meanwhile it will automatically account for the Hubble tension.
 Finally, Section \ref{discussion} concludes with a discussion of our findings.